 Understanding employee needs is essential to developing an effective EVP strategy.
 For example, discovering what employees need from their jobs beyond financial rewards — such as meaningful work or flexible working hours — will help organizations create an EVP that resonates with the workforce.

-You can gather feedback by conducting employee surveys, focus groups, and interviews.
+You can gather feedback by conducting employee pulse surveys, focus groups, and interviews.
 This will provide valuable insight into the current employee experience to craft an EVP that better meets their needs and motivates them to stay with the company for years.

 Use Unique Selling Points (Without Exaggerating)

 One way to make an employee value proposition more attractive is through unique selling points (USPs).
 USPs are aspects of a company or an organization that makes it stand out from its competition and appeal to potential employees.